 The Crisis Negotiation Team (CNT) responds to emergency situations, such as a cell extraction or other crises in areas under the purview of the Sheriff’s Office.
 Deputies trained in negotiation techniques use their skills to engage the subject in crisis and to work with other team members to bring about a peaceful resolution.
 A sergeant, several deputies and mental health staff comprise the CNT.

 The Honor Guard performs ceremonial duties at Sheriff’s Office events like promotional celebrations, City events like parades, memorial occasions during Correctional Officers Week, Police Week and September 11 remembrances, and at funerals of law enforcement officers.
-The Honor Guard also participates in precision drill competitions and won top honors at at the Metropolitan Washington Council of Governments competition in 2013 and 2015 (below left).
+The Honor Guard also participates in precision drill competitions and won top honors at at the Metropolitan Washington Council of Governments competition in 2013, 2015 (below left) and 2019.
 At joint public safety events in Alexandria, such as the annual Chamber of Commerce Valor Awards, members of the Sheriff’s Office Honor Guard participate in a combined Honor Guard with members of the Alexandria Police Department and Alexandria Fire Department.

 Project Lifesaver assists in providing a timely response to save lives and reduce potential injury for adults and children who wander due to Alzheimer’s, autism, Down syndrome, and other conditions or disorders.
 Deputies may become Project Lifesaver team members after receiving training on the tracking equipment (below right) and on the maintenance of the devices clients use.
 Project Lifesaver deputies regularly visit clients at their homes to be certain the devices are working properly and to change batteries.
 Team members work on different shifts to ensure that when a client needs assistance, a certified deputy will be on duty and able to respond.